FreddieBeasley/blockchain_voting/voting_blockchain_java_app/src/main/data/DOCUMENTATION.md

-# 🗃️ Documentation – Data Directory (Voting Blockchain Java App)
+# 🗃️ Documentation – Data Directory (Voting resources.Blockchain Java App)

 This document describes the purpose, format, and handling of all persistent data files used by the voting blockchain application.
 The `data/` directory serves as the storage layer for the blockchain, vote queue, voter registry, and known peer list.